veniamin-ilmer/veniamin-ilmer.github.io/memories.md

 ## My earliest memory

 I was 3 years old.
 My father was invited by his religious manager for shabbat.
-The manager lived nearby so in the evening we started walking, my parents were holding my hands, side by side.
+The manager lived nearby.
+In the evening we started walking, my parents were holding my hands, side by side.
 While walking, my parents would both lift me by my hands to jump over a curb or puddle.
 This gave me great joy.
 The manager had a lot of kids.
 During the shabbat, they drank a significant amount of red wine.
 In the morning, I remember waking up in a different location than usual.
 We were in a room with a computer.